dotnet/csharplang/meetings/working-groups/extensions/extension-members-unified-proposal.md

 This proposal is an update on [Anonymous extension declarations](https://github.com/dotnet/csharplang/blob/main/meetings/working-groups/extensions/anonymous-extension-declarations.md) in the following ways:

-- It leans into a parameter-style syntax for the underlying value.
+- It leans into a parameter-style syntax for specifying the receiver.
+- It includes syntax for generating compatible extension methods.
 - It clarifies the goals of lowering, while leaving more details to implementation.
-- It includes syntax for generating compatible extension methods.

-### Underlying value: `this` vs parameter
+### Receiver specification: `this` vs parameter

  The strongest sentiment I've heard is that whichever approach we take should be done *consistently*.
 Of the two there's a lean towards the parameter approach.
 This proposal leans into the parameter-based approach as strongly as it can.

-### Lowering

-The proposal takes the stance that the declarations generated from lowering - static methods and/or types - should be hidden from the language level, making extension members a "real" abstraction.
-There has been curiosity about exposing these directly to users somehow, but there is no concrete proposal on the table.

-This frees up the implementation strategy considerably, but it still needs to establish metadata and rules that can be followed and consumed by other compilers, and that ensure stability and compatibility for consuming code as APIs evolve.

 ### Compatibility with classic extension methods

 There is a clear desire to be able to move classic extension methods forward into new syntax without breaking existing callers.
 This proposal lets extension methods be marked for compatibility, which will cause them to generate visible static methods in the pattern of classic extension methods.

+### Lowering

+The proposal takes the stance that the declarations generated from lowering - static methods and/or types - should be hidden from the language level, making extension members a "real" abstraction.
+The implementation strategy needs to establish metadata and rules that can be followed and consumed by other compilers, and that ensure stability and compatibility for consuming code as APIs evolve.

 ## Declaration